-UK's Duchess of Sussex Meghan is pregnant, Kensington Palace says
+UK's Prince Harry and wife Meghan expecting first baby next year

-LONDON (Reuters) - Britain’s Duchess of Sussex Meghan Markle, wife of Queen Elizabeth’s grandson Prince Harry, is pregnant with the couple’s first child due in the spring of 2019, Kensington Palace said on Monday.
+LONDON (Reuters) - Queen Elizabeth’s grandson Prince Harry and his wife Meghan Markle are expecting their first child, due in the spring of 2019, the couple’s office Kensington Palace announced on Monday.

 The baby will be seventh-in-line to the British throne.